fluent/fluent-plugin-s3/README.md

 **s3** input plugin reads data from S3 periodically.
 This plugin uses SQS queue on the region same as S3 bucket.
-We must setup SQS queue before use this plugin.
+We must setup SQS queue and S3 event notification before use this plugin.

 ## Installation